PNg-HA/Elastic-Stack/README.md

    > I could delete this index because the kibana_user created it and is permited to delete it.
 However, there are indices
    > that can not be deleted unless kibanba_user is set to do it.

-  5. Go back to step 3.
+  5. Do again step 2 and 3.

      The successful restore should be looked like this: